This article may contain compensated links. Please read disclaimer for more info.

 - Extra pair of glasses (for those that wear glasses regularly)

-If you want to make sure that you have everything included in the France driving checklist, you can purchase a ready to go Driving In France Kit here
+Apart from the car essentials required by law, there are some road trip essentials you should never leave behind, like a spare tire, an empty fuel can, or a car charger.
+If you want to make sure that you have everything included in the France driving checklist, you can purchase a ready to go Driving In France Kit here.

 Roads in France